carmenilie/Jenkins-installation-Linux/README.md

 sudo apt-get install jenkins
 ```

-This package installation will perform multiple actions.
-Not only it will setup Jenkins as a daemon launched on start, but it will create a Jenkins user to run this service.
-Furthermore, the console log will direct its output to the /var/log/jenkins/jenkins.log file, which is useful to check while troubleshooting.
-Next, the installation will make sure /etc/default/jenkins gets populated with configuration parameters for the program's launch (such as JENKINS_HOME).
-Then the last but not least, Jenkins will be set to function on port 8080, which must be accessed through the browser to start configuration.
+This package installation will perform multiple actions:
+- It will setup Jenkins as a daemon launched on start
+- It will create a Jenkins user to run this service
+- The console log will direct its output to the /var/log/jenkins/jenkins.log file, which is useful to check while troubleshooting
+- It will make sure /etc/default/jenkins gets populated with configuration parameters for the program's launch (such as JENKINS_HOME)
+- Jenkins will be set to function on port 8080, which must be accessed through the browser to start configuration

 **Step 2** - Install Java.
 Update the repositories by running: